sylodev/documentation/docs/tags/message.md

 Checks if a message was sent as text to speech.

+## `{message.mentions type?;message}`

+Get a list of mentions from a message.
+Returns an array of IDs that includes roles, channels and users unless a `type` is supplied. `type` can be one of `user`, `role` or `channel`.
+If provided, only mentions of the specified type will be returned.

 ## `{message.createdAt;message}`

 Returns a [timestamp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#description) for the creation date of a message that can be used with [{time}](https://documentation.atlas.bot/en/scripts/tags/global#time-formattime).